Jewels of Mary, Queen of Scots: Pearls

 In 1562 Mary bought 264 large pearls from John Gilbert, an Edinburgh goldsmith.
-Some of these were sent to Paris to be made into buttons, and the others were incorporated in jewellery made in Edinburgh.
+In January 1565, an Edinburgh goldsmith James Gray who was also "sinker" of dies at the royal mint, provided pearls worth £8 Scots.
+Some of Gilbert's pearls were sent to Paris to be made into buttons, and the others were either incorporated in jewellery made in Edinburgh or used to embroider costume.

 Most pearls used in jewellery came from marine oysters and were imported.
 In the 16th-century marine pearls were collected on the coast of Venezuela and Cubagua by indigenous divers and enslaved Africans working for the Spanish Empire, while Portugal exploited pearl fishing in the Indian Ocean and Persian Gulf.

 Scottish freshwater river pearls were also used and seem to have been usually smaller than marine pearl.
 Scottish pearls were noted as an export to Flanders in 1435.
 A daughter of Thomas Thomson, one of Mary's apothecaries, wore a headdress set with 73 Scottish pearls all of equal size.
+In 1568, some of Mary's pearls were sold to Elizabeth I. The consignment included pearls as big as nutmegs, according to the diplomat Jacques Bochetel de la Forest.
+His French word for nutmeg was mistranslated as "black pearls".